-Above all, the roman bust sculpture or portraiture is the most dominant genre of Roman statuary that origins from the unique tradition of the Roman aristocracy of creating a genealogical chart of masks, each face model of their ancestors.
+Above all, the roman bust sculpture or portraiture is the most dominant genre of Roman statuary that originates from the unique tradition of the Roman aristocracy of creating a genealogical chart of masks, each face model of their ancestors.
 Read our blogpost ‘Ancient Roman Bust Sculpture’ to know more about this topic.

 In the case of Roman statuary and specially when depicting an emperor in an idolized position, an incongruity between the representation of the body and the head is immediately apparent.
-While the head often represented the signs of aging, the bodies were depicted according to the ancient norms of classical Greek sculpture, idealized with an eternal youth and strength.
+While the head often represented the signs of aging, the bodies were depicted according to the ancient norms of classical Greek sculpture, idealized with eternal youth and strength.

 Roman sculptors also created miniaturized copies of Greek originals, often in bronze, which were enthusiastically collected by art lovers and displayed in cabinets in the domus or in the peristyle.

 The monumental altars, commemorative columns and triumphal arches were excellent surfaces for decorative reliefs of the typical narrative style of the Romans.
 To mention some classical examples, the Ahenobarbus Altar, the Ara Pacis and the frieze of the Basilica Emilia in the Roman Forum are rare ancient masterpieces.